National Electronic Funds Transfer: Service charges

 The scenario varies from bank to bank, whether they levy this charge or not immatter of the transaction done online or offline for the accounts other than a savings bank account.

-The RBI announced on 11 June 2019 that all charges for NEFT and real-time gross settlement transactions collected from banks would be waived from 1 July 2019, and asked banks to pass on the benefits to customers (so RBI charges nothing for these transactions to its member banks & the only charge that's levied is by the bank through which the outward transaction is initiated).
+The RBI announced on 11 June 2019 that all charges for NEFT and real-time gross settlement transactions collected from banks would be waived from 1 July 2019, and asked banks to pass on the benefits to customers (so RBI charges nothing for these transactions to its member banks and the only charge that is levied is by the bank through which the outward transaction is initiated).

 Statistics

-216.71 million National Electronic Funds Transfers transactions worth ₹1811780.90 crore were made in September 2019, as against 661 million transactions worth ₹44 trillion the entire year 2013-15.
+216.71 million National Electronic Funds Transfers transactions worth ₹1811780.90 crore were made in September 2019, as against 661 million transactions worth ₹44 trillion the entire year 2013–15.